Prevention Police Building

-The Police Prevention Department building is a historical administrative building in Bydgoszcz, which was initially an orphanage.
-It is located on the southern frontage of Chodkiewicza street, at Nr.32, in the eastern edge of downtown Bydgoszcz, and is registered on the Kuyavian-Pomeranian Voivodeship Heritage List.
+The Prevention Police Building is a historical administrative building in Bydgoszcz, Poland.
+It was initially an orphanage.
+It is located on the southern frontage of Jana Karola Chodkiewicza Street, at No. 32, in the eastern edge of downtown Bydgoszcz.
+It is registered on the Kuyavian-Pomeranian Voivodeship Heritage List.

 History

 Prussian period

 Erected in 1914, the house was intended to house orphans.
 At the time, it was the second orphanage in Bromberg, the first being at 5 Romualda Traugutta (1907), and the sixth one in the contemporary German Empire.

 The plot has been donated in 1910 by Prussian authorities.
 At the time, the building was located outside of the administrative borders of Bromberg, in the suburban municipality of Bielawy (Bleichfelde).
 It has been the only public education buildings in the area till the 1930s, when have been constructed Public School Ewaryst Estkowski in 1933 (at today's Poniatowskiego street 8) and the German Gymnasium Albrecht Dürer in 1938 (now at Chodkiewicza street 30).

-Building design was created in 1912 by Albert Schütze' Studio in Magdeburg for two identical projects, in Bydgoszcz and Poznan.
+Building design was created in 1912 by Albert Schütze' Studio in Magdeburg for two identical projects, in Bydgoszcz and Poznań.
 The initiator of the construction in Bromberg was the local branch of the Association of Charitable Society for the Care of Orphans, affiliated to the German Association of orphanages schools in East Prussia.
-Hans Wilhelm August von Waldow Reitzenstein, vice-major of Poznan, was the patron of the project.
+Hans Wilhelm August von Waldow Reitzenstein, vice-major of Poznań, was the patron of the project.

 Due to financial shortage during the construction, initial plans were modified, cutting out architectural decoration items such as dormers, a middle tower, reliefs and adorned cartouche.